-Tools for model serving in machine learning can provide you with solutions to many of the data engineers’ and DevOp’s concerns.
+Tools for model deployment and model serving in machine learning can provide you with solutions to many of the data engineers’ and DevOp’s concerns.
 They have many functionalities that make it easier to manage your models.

 You can use them during the entire lifecycle of your ML project, beginning with building a trained model, to deploying, monitoring, providing easy accessibility, and production.
 They will automate and optimize your work, but also ensure there are no errors, make it easy to collaborate with others, and track changes in real-time.

 Let’s take a look at the best tools that can help you in model serving!

 BentoML standardizes model packaging and provides a simple way for users to deploy prediction services in a wide range of deployment environments.
 The company’s open-source framework aims to bridge the gap between Data Science and DevOps, enabling teams to deliver prediction services in a fast, repeatable, and scalable way.

 Here’s a summary of BentoML:

 - Online API serving via REST/GRPC or offline batch serving

 - High-performance API model server with adaptive micro-batching support